-If you remove the Access this computer from the network user right on domain controllers for all users, no one will be able to log on to the domain or use network resources.
-If you remove this user right on member servers, users will not be able to connect to those servers through the network.
-Successful negotiation of IPsec connections requires that the initiating machine has this right, therefore it is recommended that it be assigned to the Users group.
+If you remove the Access this computer from the network user right on Domain Controllers for all users, no one will be able to log on to the domain or use network resources.
+If you remove this user right on Member Servers, users will not be able to connect to those servers through the network.
+Successful negotiation of IPsec connections requires that the initiating machine has this right, therefore if using IPsec, it is recommended that it be assigned to the Authenticated Users group.
 If you have installed optional components such as ASP.NET or Internet Information Services (IIS), you may need to assign this user right to additional accounts that are required by those components.
 It is important to verify that authorized users are assigned this user right for the computers they need to access the network.